ericniebler/stl2/ext/omnibus/Pxxxx.md

 > 6 The library defines several named customization point objects.
 In every translation unit where such a name is defined, it shall refer to the same instance of the customization point object.

 > 7 [ Note: Many of the customization points objects in the library evaluate function call expressions with an unqualified name which results in a call to a user-defined function found by argument dependent name lookup (3.4.2).
 To preclude such an expression resulting in a call to unconstrained functions with the same name in namespace `std`, customization point objects specify that lookup for these expressions is performed in a context that includes deleted overloads matching the signatures of overloads defined in namespace `std`.
-When the deleted overloads are viable, user-defined overloads must be more specialized (14.5.6.2) or more constrained (Concepts TS [temp.constr.order]) to be used by a customization point object. —end note]
+When the deleted overloads are viable, user-defined overloads must be more specialized (14.5.6.2) or more constrained (Concepts TS [temp.constr.order]) to be used by a customization point object. ---end note]

 In [concepts.lib.corelang.swappable], replace references to `swap` in the concept definitions with references to `ranges::swap`, to make it clear that the name is used qualified here, and remove the casts to `void`: